PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:08:09
+Last updated: 2024-04-02 17:09:17
-Random Quote: Let yourself be silently drawn by the stronger pull of what you really love. - Rumi
+Random Quote: The friendship that can cease has never been real. - Jerome